shreyawhiz/dotfiles-1/README.md

 The prompt which is created by the `mortalscumbag` oh-my-zsh theme features Git status indicators, last exit code, and a badge to let you know if the current session was logged in over SSH.
 Here's an example of what that prompt looks like:

+**NOTE:** While ZSH might already be installed, a newer version will try to be installed by your system's package manager.

 ![ZSH Prompt](https://i.cloudup.com/9qTAguXk3d-2000x2000.png)

 ## Special Thanks